jamval 2025 feb 14-16

-Please see below for various details about JamVal 2025 and check back here for updates.
-Please check the JamVal homepage as well since all details are subject to change.
+See below for various details about JamVal 2025 and check back here for updates.
+Also check the JamVal homepage for late-breaking announcements and updates.

 Q1.
 What is JamVal?